BarbriSFCourseDetails

 Morse Barnes-Brown & Pendleton, PC

-Mr. Hunt is a corporate and tax transactional attorney with over 13 years of experience advising startup, emerging growth, and middle-market companies across the full business lifecycle.
-He provides strategic counsel on entity formation, tax structuring, equity issuance, venture capital financing, and mergers and acquisitions.
-Mr. Hunt works with clients across a wide range of industries, with a particular focus on technology and life sciences startups.
-In addition to his legal practice, he serves as an adjunct professor at Boston University School of Law, where he teaches two courses in the Graduate Tax Program.
+Mr. Hunt has eight years of advisory and legal experience, counseling startup, emerging, and middle-market companies throughout all stages of the entity life cycle, including formation, tax structuring, issuing equity, venture capital financing, and mergers and acquisitions.
+His clients span a variety of different industries at all stages of corporate development, with a particular focus in serving technology and life sciences startup companies.
+Mr. Hunt is a member of the adjunct faculty at Boston University School of Law where he teaches in the Graduate Tax Program.

 Credit Information